 Perhaps one of the most expensive private sector failures happened when RBS' Fred "The Shred" Goodwin pressed on with the 2007 acquisition of the Dutch bank ABM Amro.
 He paid three times book value despite the fact that ABN had, during the negotiations, already sold its Chicago based LaSalle Unit - the asset most prized by RBS - and the emerging credit crunch/financial crisis meant that ABN could not deliver the earnings that RBS expected.
-ABN expected RBS to seek to reduce the price it would pay but RBS pressed on and paid c£40 billion more than was necessary,
+ABN expected RBS to seek to reduce the price it would pay but RBS pressed on and paid c£40 billion more than was necessary.
+It seems remarkable that (as far as I know) no-one - such as a non-exec director - seriously challenged the decision.

 The Troubled Families Programme